rreece/rreece.github.io/outline-of-philosophy/human-condition.md

 2. Middle Stoa, including Panaetius and Posidonius.
 3. Late Stoa, including Musonius Rufus, Seneca, Epictetus, and Marcus Aurelius.

--   No complete works survive from the first two phases of Stoicism.
+No complete works survive from the first two phases of Stoicism.
 Only Roman texts from the Late Stoa survive.

--   Contemporary Stoicism
+TODO: Contemporary Stoicism

 ![The historical and conceptual relationships among Hellonistic schools
     of philosophy and how they diverged from the thinking of Socrates. [^Pigliucci2017p224]